 5. Best Multi-Purpose: ProForm Hybrid Trainer

-Whether you're trying to save space or just want some extra bang for your buck, multi-purpose exercise equipment delivers.
-The ProForm Hybrid Trainer is an elliptical and exercise bike all in one — yes, you can use the machine seated or standing!
+Whether you're trying to save space or want extra bang for your buck, multi-purpose exercise equipment delivers.
+The ProForm Hybrid Trainer is an elliptical and exercise bike all in one.

 "If you are looking for more variety, an elliptical that can shift to a stepper or treadmill-style strider could be a good option," Becourtney says.